High School Division

 A participating school may occupy the make-up facilities during the hour preceding that school’s production, if one is available.

 A detailed floor plan showing the size and the arrangement of the Fine Arts Hall stage is provided by FTC on its website in a .pdf format.
+The detailed stage floor plan is located on the High School Home Page at the bottom of the left hand side of the page as one of the links.
 Stage crews will be furnished by the performing venue (Santa Fe College) and will work with the director, cast, and crew of each participating school.
 Each school must be responsible for setting, striking, and cleaning the area for its own production.

 Questions may be directed to any member of the Board of Directors directly on our contact page.